 UCLan, The Harris, and many more venues host a number of events in celebration of Chinese New Year.
 In the past these have included Chinese calligraphy classes and dragon dancing.

-Keep an eye out each year for what's on with our Events Calendar.
+Keep an eye out each year for what's on with our What's on.

 Preston is home to a mix of properties to suit a variety of renter and buyer budgets.
 Whether you're interested in a period property, city centre apartment, or a new build, you'll find a competitive housing market both inside and outside the city centre.